kaviara-14/Multi-Cluster-Deployment-using-Argo-CD/README.md

-# Deploying Resources to Multiple Kubernetes Clusters using Argo CD (Hub-and-Spoke Model)
+# Deploying Resources to Multiple Kubernetes Clusters Using Argo CD (Hub-and-Spoke Model)

 This guide demonstrates how to deploy resources to multiple AWS EKS clusters using Argo CD in a Hub-and-Spoke model.